Why Choose a Fellowship Trained Mohs Surgeon

 - Perform a wide breadth of reconstructions, ranging from simple closures to complicated multi-step repairs

-Because fellows undergo training over months, they gain a breadth of exposure – under the guidance of a qualified Mohs surgeon – that includes rare tumor pathology, difficult tumor locations, and complex wound reconstruction.
-The ACMS fellowship provides a depth of training and experience that is unmatched by other Mohs programs.
+Because fellows-in-training undergo training over months, they gain a breadth of exposure – under the guidance of a qualified Mohs surgeon – that includes rare tumor pathology, difficult tumor locations, and complex wound reconstruction.
+This fellowship training provides a depth of experience unmatched by other Mohs programs.